akazukin5151/site-suitability/README.md

 - But why Haskell?

 Because it is my favourite programming language.
 I will use Python when appropriate, but Haskell can handle calling CLI commands perfectly

-- This code is spaghetti!
-It's buggy

-Apologies, but I have to meet a deadline.
-Fortunately, Haskell makes refactoring painless

 # License